dldemoks/Joomla-3.x.x---DJ-Classifieds-3.2.2/README.md

 Joomla
 ======
-Модуль оплаты Payeer
+Payment module Payeer

-Для установки модуля скачайте и распакуйте архив.
+To install the module, download and unzip the archive.
-Далее следуйте прилагаемой инструкции
+Then follow the attached instructions.

-Разрабатывался на версии CMS Joomla 3.7.1 с установленным DJ-Classifieds 3.2.2
+Support for CMS Joomla 3.7.1 with DJ-Classifieds 3.2.2 installed